ihassantariq/fyp_graduation/README.md

-# fyp_graduation
+# Political Social Network
-This the final year project documentation repository so anyone who would to read about Politicle project can read from pdf file
+This the final year project documentation of Political Social Network.
+I have created the repository so that anyone read about about the Politicle project from pdf file.